Adejuwon-00/Adejuwon-00/README.md

 Skills: JavaScript, ReactJS, Ruby on Rails, StyledComponents, NextJS, TypeScript, Tailwind, StorybookJS and WebFlow

 - 🔭 I’m cooking cool stuff👨‍🍳 but not in the kitchen :)
-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 I’m currently learning MySQL
 - 👯 I’m looking to collaborate on Open Source projects
 - 💬 Ask me about anything JavaScript
 - 📫 Kindly reachout at: juwonmcalpha@gmail.com